LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ---
-pagename: Survey Bots
+pagename: Post-Conversation Survey Bots
 redirect_from:
 Keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: Conversation Builder
 subfoldername: Bots
-permalink: conversation-builder-bots-survey-bots.html
+permalink: conversation-builder-bots-post-conversation-survey-bots.html
 indicator: messaging
 ---

-### What's a survey bot?
+### What's a post-conversation survey bot?

-A survey bot lets you collect feedback from consumers at the end of a conversation with a custom bot or human agent.
+A post-conversation survey bot lets you collect feedback from consumers at the end of a conversation with a custom bot or human agent.
 The survey bot can ask:

 * Specialized questions designed to provide First Call Resolution (FCR), Customer Satisfaction (CSAT), and Net Promoter Score (NPS) survey metrics
 * Questions that reflect your brand's key performance indicators
 * Free-text questions

-Use a survey bot to measure bot/agent and skill performance and to identify opportunities to improve on your quality targets.
+Use a post-conversation survey bot to measure bot/agent and skill performance and to identify opportunities to improve on your quality targets.

 <img style="width:400px" src="img/ConvoBuilder/surveyBot_example.png">